Milk Blood Heat by Dantiel W. Moniz

 What I thought

 I was completely gripped by these stories.
-Each one so layered and authentic that it could have been told by my neighbour.
-Nothing seemed out of reach, farfetched, or outrageous.
+Each one so layered and impactful.

-Each story left me asking myself several questions.
-Left me with a strong and intense feeling in my gut.
+They left me deep in thought.
+Left me with a strong and intense feelings in my gut.
 I love short stories because of the depth and emotion that can be felt in such short increments.
 Something that can be read in 15 minutes or less might take hours to digest.

-This book has been recommended to me many times, and it absolutely lived up to its remarkable standard.
+This book has been recommended to me many times, and it was absolutely worth the read.

 A beautifully written debut, it took my breath away.